RuthraVed/Game-Roller-Madness/README.md

 * This is my direct passage into game development!

 ### Technologies Used
-Unity3d Game Engine
+* Unity3d Game Engine
-C# Programming
+* C# Programming

 ### Note
 I have made and uploaded three versions of this simple game -
-i) Fun-Roller-Madness
+1. Fun-Roller-Madness
-ii) Difficult-Levels-Roller-Madness
+2. Difficult-Levels-Roller-Madness
-iii) Themed-Roller-Madness
+3. Themed-Roller-Madness

 To run these versions on your system just download the respective folder and run the play file in Mozilla's Firefox browser.